Festschrift for the feast of St Anicius Manlius Severinus Boëthius, 23 October.

 About the Saying, or, What the Translations Can't Translate.

-So, the generally accepted Latin form is "fortes fortuna adiuvat" and the generally accepted English translation is "fortune favours the brave", and it was widely used as a proverb and first appears in a play by Terence, namely, line 203 of Phormio.
+So, the generally accepted Latin form is "fortes fortuna adiuvat" and the generally accepted English translation is "fortune favours the brave".
+It was widely used as a proverb and first appears in a play by Terence, namely, line 203 of Phormio.
 End of story?
 Oh hell no.

 For one thing, the first of many, some Latin scholars contend that it should be fortis fortuna adiuvat.
 Huh?
 Well, Latin is an inflected language, which means that the function of words is shown by differences in how the word ends rather than by prepositions and word order as in English.
 These differences are classified into typical uses of words, called cases, and direct objects, which are that to which the action of the verb is applied, go in what is called the accusative case.

-Some say that while "fortes" is the overall ending of the word in the plural accusative in Latin generally, in Terence' time, which was the era of the Roman Republic, before the Roman Empire -- Terence lived from either 195 or 185, depending on which ancient source got it right, to 159 BC, which according to some ancient sources was when he was lost at sea, making him either 26 or 36 when he died -- the accusative plural was then fortis, not fortes, and so in his play it's actually fortis fortuna adiuvat.
+Some say that while "fortes" is the usual ending of the word in the plural accusative in Latin generally, in Terence' time -- which was 195 or 185 to 159, which was the era of the Roman Republic, before the Roman Empire -- the accusative plural was then fortis, not fortes, and so in his play it's actually fortis fortuna adiuvat.
 The Latin texts available online give it both ways.